scrapinghub/web-poet/docs/advanced/additional-requests.rst

 doc section) explicitly raises when implementing it for **web-poet** MUST be :class:`web_poet.exceptions.http.HttpError` *(or a subclass from it)*.

-For frameworks that implement and use **web-poet**, exceptions that ocurred when handling the additional requests like `connection errors`, `TLS errors`, etc MUST be replaced by :class:`web_poet.exceptions.http.HttpRequestError` by raising it explicitly.
+For frameworks that implement and use **web-poet**, exceptions that occurred when handling the additional requests like `connection errors`, `TLS errors`, etc MUST be replaced by :class:`web_poet.exceptions.http.HttpRequestError` by raising it explicitly.